the1lab/1lab/src/index.lagda.md

 type-theoretic foundations: we use **cubical type theory** (in the style of @CCHM), and freely assume [[**propositional resizing**]].

-Despite the slightly narrow focus, we have written down a plethora of results, which may make jumping into a particular topic a bit daunting!
-Therefore, we have put a lot of effort into making entry points accessible as well.
+Since the size of the library may make jumping into a particular topic slightly daunting, we have put a lot of effort into making entry points accessible as well.
 The simplest way to find something is by searching for it.
 You can hit <kbd>Ctrl+K</kbd>/<kbd>Cmd+K</kbd> to bring up the search prompt, as long as you have JavaScript enabled.
 Anything that has